programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Learning Outcomes

 This lesson explains how to use the R programming language to analyze YouTube video comments and related video metadata.
-To acquire the YouTube video comment data, academic researchers can access the YouTube API directly through the [YouTube Researcher Program](https://research.youtube/).
+To acquire the YouTube video comment data, academic researchers have the option to access the YouTube API directly through the [YouTube Researcher Program](https://research.youtube/).
 For this lesson, you will learn how to use a web-based, API-querying tool,[YouTube Data Tools](https://ytdt.digitalmethods.net/), that does not require the creation of a researcher account.

 This lesson will show how to use the YouTube Data Tool to download video comments and metadata, and then how to code in R to sort and clean the comment data, before analyzing with R the videos' comment data for underlying meaning and ideological bent.
 Textual data collected through this method can be further analyzed manually or computationally in many additional ways.